chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I see the robot got confused frequently when multiple walls are detected , do you have any idea to make the decision easier for robot?
+# frage I see the robot got confused frequently when multiple walls are detected , do you have any idea to make the decision easier for robot?